 As of December 31, 2021, we had approximately \$121.1 million aggregate principal of Notes outstanding.
 We also had the ability to borrow an aggregate of \$50.0 million under our current credit facility, all of which would be secured debt.
 Further, holders of our redeemable preferred stock are entitled to dividends of 8% per year, payable quarterly, which is approximately \$6.4 million per year as of December 31, 2021, if paid in cash rather than in kind.
 Our ability to make scheduled payments of the principal of, to pay interest on or to refinance our indebtedness, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
 Our business might not continue to generate cash flow from operations in the future sufficient to service our debt timely.
 In addition, our ability to repurchase or to pay cash upon conversion of the Notes may be limited by law, regulatory authority or agreements governing our future indebtedness.
-If we are unable to generate sufficient cash to service our debt, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be one our highly dilutive.
-In addition, our ability to refinance our financial condition at such time.
-We might not be able to engage in any of these activities on desirable terms, which could result in a default and acceleration of our debt obligations.
+If we are unable to generate sufficient cash to service our debt, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
+In addition, our ability to refinance our indebtedness will depend on the capital markets and our financial condition at such time.
+We might not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default and acceleration of our debt obligations.